boyter/lc/README.md

 Add error handling for all the file operations and just in general.
 Most are currently ignored

 Add unit and integration tests

+Have output to cli the default if no file specified

 Would be nice to have the following output styles,